Karan Aujla: 2020–present: Established artist

 Later in 2021, he announced his debut album named Bacthafucup (B.T.F.U.) produced by Tru Skool.
 In June he released "Intro", which was followed by the release of "Chu Gon Do", the album's first single, in the following month.
 He released the full album on 15 September 2021.
 The album reached the Trending chart and peaked on many mainstream charts on Apple Music, iTunes and Spotify.

 On 16 September 2021, Karan Aujla became India's Biggest Digital Artist with a world ranking of 38.
 His debut album charted at No. 6 on Spotify Global Debut Album chart and on No. 19 on Billboard Canadian Album charts.

 In January 2022, he released his collaboration "YKWIM" with rapper KR$NA and announced his debut EP Way Ahead at the end of song, which released in May.
 This EP was followed by his EPs Four You, which released in the following year and Four Me, which released in 2024.

 In 2023, he released his sophomore studio album Making Memories, which debuted on No. 5 on the Billboard Canadian Album charts.
 The album featured a collection of contemporary Punjabi-pop tracks featuring summery motifs and a fusion of traditional folk elements with modern synth and guitar arrangements.
 It received widespread acclaim for its production quality, catchy hooks, and Aujla’s songwriting, leading to an acoustic reinterpretation of three songs from the album titled Making Memories (Unplugged), which released in January 2024.

 In February 2024, he collaborated with Mumbai rapper Divine on the album Street Dreams, which fused harder hip-hop and smooth R&B pop and debuted on No. 22 on Billboard Canadian Album charts.

-In 2025, Aujla announced his third studio album, P-Pop Culture, during his concert in Montreal, Canada on July 26, which was followed by a teaser release on YouTube, ahead of the release of the album's lead single, "MF Gabhru", on August 1.
-The album released as a double album on August 22, 2025, comprising five tracks on the first disc and six tracks on the second.
+In 2025, Aujla announced his third studio album, P-Pop Culture, during his concert in Montreal, Canada on 26 July, which was followed by a teaser release on YouTube, ahead of the release of the album's lead single, "MF Gabhru", on 1 August.
+The double album released on 22 August 2025, comprising five tracks on the first disc and six tracks on the second.

+In October 2025, he featured on singer-songwriter Ed Sheeran's EP, Play (The Remixes).
+In August 2026, he appeared as a guest judge on the second season of the show, India's Got Latent.

 Personal life

 In 2019, Aujla got a tattoo of his mother's face on his right arm.
 He also has a tattoo of his father on the same arm.
 In March 2020, he got tattoos of Indian freedom fighters Bhagat Singh and Udham Singh on his left arm.

-Aujla married his girlfriend, Palak, in 2023.

-Aujla possesses a Canadian Permanent Residency Card.

 Aujla has expressed his willingness to collaborate with rappers 50 Cent and Drake.

+Aujla married his long-term girlfriend, Palak, in 2023.